ordinary-dev/next-shynet/readme.md

 # Next-Shynet

-A library for integrating [Shynet](https://github.com/milesmcc/shynet) into your [next.js](https://nextjs.org/) project.
+A library for integrating [shynet](https://github.com/milesmcc/shynet) into your [next.js](https://nextjs.org/) project.

+It helps to easily use shynet in a single page application.
+The library also has declarations for typescript.

 ## Usage